Українська

 Tarasa Shevchenko Street, 1, room 48A Terebovlia

 The castle in Mykulyntsi is known as the only residential medieval castle in Ukraine.
+People still officially live on the territory of this 16th-century fortification.

 The first wooden fortifications on the hill near the Seret River existed here even in princely times.
 The stone castle was built in 1550-1555 by the mistress of the Mykulyntsi, Anna Yordan (Yordanova) from the Senyavsky family, the wife of Spytko Yordan, the castellan of Kraków.
 Later, the Mykulyntsi Castle belonged to the Zborovsky and Konetspolsky magnates.